sea-watchers/sea-watch-app/user-stories.md

 As a user I want to know the tides, so that I can plan accordingly.

+As a user I want the weather and tide data to be current and up to date.

 As a user I want an easy to navigate website so that I can find everything I need.

 As a user I want to be able to search for a specific location.